NathanBland/Chronicle/README.md

 }
 ```

 Awesome.
-So here we are including express, which is what we use for establishing routes.
-We then create a function as part of the `exports` object that takes in our express app as a parameter.
+So here we are passing in `app`, and `express`, which we will get from our `server.js` file.
+We pass these into a function we are creating on the `exports` object.
 We declare our `var router` to be one provided by express.
 Then we say we want to require `./api/v1`.
-This is saying to look in the current directory, then drill down into api, and then v1 to look for a route file. *We still need to create an index file at that location.* Next, and very importantly, we tell our `router` to `.use` the result of the `v1.setup(app)` function.
+This is saying to look in the current directory, then drill down into api, and then v1 to look for a route file. *We still need to create an index file at that location.* Next, and very importantly, we tell our `router` to `.use` the result of the `v1.setup(app, express)` function.
 We also specify a path/route `/api/v1` for it to use.
 This means that `/api/v1` will now be considered the root for all routes within this directory.
 This makes our route files cleaner, and easier to maintain.
 This is a function we still have to build, but it is how we will export our routes from one file to another. *There are several ways to do this, but for the sake of consistency I will use this method throughout the guide.* Next we return our router, which will send it back up to the file - `server.js` in this case - that is including it.

 ###### Creating the API index
 Next we need to establish our API `index.js` file that we already referenced in our primary `index.js` file.
 To do this, let's head back to command line.